 Strategic Advocacy In Your Illinois Divorce Litigation

 No two divorces are alike.
 The length of your marriage, the size and complexity of your estate, the presence of minor children, the grounds for divorce and many other factors will make your proceedings unique.
 While the idea of a quick uncontested divorce is tempting, it should not be undertaken at the expense of your parental rights or property rights.
 Conversely, you cannot be so intent on “winning” your divorce that you obsess about the wrong issues or litigate without regard to the costs or consequences.

 We encourage amicable and productive settlements, providing the perspective and creative solutions to avoid an unnecessary fight.
 But we are proven trial lawyers who are always prepared go to court to protect you and your children and to achieve your objectives.
-We have an outstanding record of trial successes and the Jeffery M. Leving firm is recognized among the best family law firms in the United States.
+We have an outstanding record of trial successes and The Law Offices of Jeffery M. Leving, Ltd., is recognized among the best family law firms in the United States.
 Our litigation experience will prove especially advantageous if your spouse is hostile, unreasonable or engaging in underhanded tactics.

 “In the best possible world, couples would never part.
 In the next best possible world, our family courts would assist estranged couples in dissolving their unions fairly, quickly and cleanly.
 Sadly, that ideal is rarely approached.”